sokorototo/pinokkio/README.md

 ## `pinokkio`: A minimal, single-threaded async runtime.

 Basically one step above `pollster`, as it allows spawning tasks _and_ blocking the current thread.
 Currently for purely educational purposes.
-Only depends on `oneshot`, which in itself depends on nothing else, `oneshot` makes my life so much easier. wasm-bindgen compatibility is WIP.
+Only depends on `oneshot`. `wasm-bindgen` compatibility is WIP.

 ### 🧪 Sample Usage: